-Marriage Friendly Therapists is the only pro-commitment, experience required marriage counseling resource in the country.
-As I member, I believe in taking a pro-marriage stance.
+I believe in taking a pro-marriage stance.
 I know that most people want to find a way to save their relationship and that a healthy, lifelong marriage is good for individuals, families and communities and I support a couple’s original commitment to their marriage unless there is a compelling reason not to.
 I believe that some marriages are toxic and dangerous.
 I do not promote marriage blindly but rather respect the dignity and safety of both partners and their children.
 I also know that divorce doesn’t destroy kids or families and that there are lots of ways to continue to care for each other and your kids if divorce becomes necessary.

 Are you a religious/Christian counselor?

 I do not consider myself a religious or Christian counselor.
 I do not bring my personal spiritual beliefs to my work with clients.
 I support and respect my client’s values and beliefs and work to create solutions inside of their principles.
 I certainly feel comfortable supporting the values that you bring to your relationship.

 Do you have experience with LGBQT couples?

 I consider myself a GLBT affirming therapist.
 I support all couples in creating powerful committed relationships.